InfiniteSearchSpace/Automata-Gen-3/README.md

 Terms:

-	Surface				- the individual windows that show visual updates Universe 			- the object that contains the placements and values Z-axis ID 			- the x*y layer at index z
+	Surface				- the individual windows that show the visual automata updates Universe 			- the object that contains the placements and values, and has actions performed on it Z-axis/Depth ID 		- the x*y layer, at index z
-	Function Category/Type 		- determines the type of action: place blocks, delete, utility...
-	Subfunction			- determines which action from a category to perform Instruction			- determines which cellular automata rules to use
+	Tool 				- determines the type of left-click action: place blocks, erase, utility Subfunction			- determines which action from a category to perform (default is 4 different variations of each tool) Ruleset				- determines which cellular automata rules to use

-Example Menu: 0.0.0.4.111100 {1,15}
+Example Menu: 0.2.3.4.111100 {1,15}

-0.0.0.4 means (in order):
+0.2.3.1 means (in order):

 	Active Universe ID: 0
-	Active Z-axis (depth) ID for this Universe: 0 Function Category: 0
+	Active Z-axis/depth ID for this Universe: 2
+	Tool Category: 3
-	Current Subfunction: 4
+	Current Tool Subfunction: 1

 .111100 means: